splunk-soar-connectors/hyasprotect/README.md

 [ip verdict](#action-ip-verdict) - Perform this action to get the Hyas Verdict for IP
 [domain verdict](#action-domain-verdict) - Perform this action to get the Hyas Verdict for Domain
 [fqdn verdict](#action-fqdn-verdict) - Perform this action to get the Hyas Verdict for FQDN
-[nameserver verdict](#action-nameserver-verdict) - Perform this action to get the Hyas Verdict for Nameserver
+[nameserver verdict](#action-nameserver-verdict) - Perform this action to get the Hyas Verdict for Nameserver [block dns](#action-block-dns) - Perform this action to add domain to deny list

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity using supplied configuration